Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Temperature and Humidity

 Clean the leaves regularly by damp-wiping with a soft cloth to get rid of dust and discourage pest and disease infestations.
+Ensure that there is good air circulation to prevent fungal diseases.

 Fertilizer

 Feed Monstera deliciosa with a balanced, water-soluble fertilizer every 4 weeks during the growing period.
-Stop feeding during the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Stop feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.

 Potting Soil